 3. Contain your baby at the beach.

 I have to give a shoutout to my best friend Kim for introducing me to this baby wrangling contraption – the KidCo GoPod Portable Baby Activity Station.
-We set the activity station right under the umbrella on the beach for Ailey and she thought she was the cats pajamas.
+We set the activity station right under the umbrella on the beach for Ailey and she loved it.
 There are hooks for toys, a cup holder, and mesh bowl built into the chair.
+This is one of the most important beach baby essentials!

 Ailey was obsessed with the sand – touching it, kicking it, and especially eating it.
 We found it was best to keep her contained in the KidCo as much as possible.

 4. Bring your own toys for the beach.

 If you want to save yourself from having to buy overpriced beach toys, bring your own with you!
 Last year we made the mistake of leaving Annabelle’s bucket and shovel at home, so we had to purchase the most expensive plastic beach toys ever made (that were broken in a day).
 Melissa & Doug makes a fun baking beach toy set.
 Or you can bring a full beach toy set including watering can (which is a must) and sand molds.

 5. Keep Your Toddler Safe in the Water